ristik/node-guardtime/README.markdown

 used certain service endpoint, and this document was not modified ever after.

 Needs Node.JS >= 0.4.0; Windows is not supported.

+Note: Node.JS 0.8.x comes with bundled / statically linked OpenSSL library; Our API must use exactly the same instance.
+In order to achieve this either compile node 0.8 with system openssl (./configure --shared-openssl && make && sudo make install), or compile guardtime API against the OpenSSL copy inside node.js source tree.

 [![build status](https://secure.travis-ci.org/ristik/node-guardtime.png)](http://travis-ci.org/ristik/node-guardtime)